INHERITING THE VOID

 Inheriting the Void in a new place based research project that traces the intersection of mental health, climate crisis and the rise of AI.
 Supported by a MOCA Tucson NightBloom Award and the The Andy Warhol Foundation Arts.

 In 2024 the work developed as an installation, and through an artist residency at Northern Sustainable Futures, Moskosel, Sweden.
 During this time I collaborated with musician Sean Peter Rogers to create a unique musical score and to record video footage.
-The work is currently in development as a site specific performance in the US/Mexico borderlands.

 Inheriting the Void.